rundel/parsermd/README.md

 The RMarkdown document is parsed and stored in a flat, ordered list object containing tagged elements.
-By default the package will present a heirachical view of the document where chunks and markdown text are nested within headings, this is shown by the default print methods.
+By default the package will present a heirachical view of the document where chunks and markdown text are nested within headings, which is shown by the default print method for `rmd_ast` objects.

     print(rmd)
     #> Rmd AST